opencivicdata/docs.opencivicdata.org/proposals/drafts/datetimes.rst

 For the most part this is OK, and we're fairly consistent.
 Most uses of fuzzy date align with the goals, but in a few cases it seems like we've made some mistakes:

-VoteEvent's special case of fuzzy time is a problem in two ways:

-1) it can have a time but lacks a timezone
-2) it is misnamed, ending in _date while allowing a time to be stored
+1) VoteEvent and Event have very similar start/end times with completely different semantics.
+VoteEvent's special case of fuzzy time can have a time but lacks a timezone, while Event's fields are named start_time/end_time and use a DateTime object, the only place one is used (requiring more precision than we're guaranteed to have).

-And three other issues:
+And two other issues:

+2) The extended format is almost ISO8601 datetime, but uses a space instead of a 'T' as the separator of date & time.
 3) We need the ability to set times on BillAction.date, just like VoteEvent.
 We are frequently forced to truncate times.
-4) The VoteEvent/Event mismatch between real DateTimeField and "fuzzy date time field" seems likely to trip people up.
-5) The extended format is almost ISO8601 datetime, but uses a space instead of a 'T' as the separator of date & time.

 Implementation
 ===============

+We'd make the following changes:

-1) To address #1 and #5: add timezone to "fuzzy datetime" and bring the full format in line w/ ISO8601, changing the format from:
+1) To address #1 and #2: add timezone to "fuzzy datetime" and bring the full format in line w/ ISO8601, changing the format from:
         YYYY[[[-MM]-DD] HH:MM:SS]
             to
         YYYY[[[-MM]-DD]THH:MM:SS(Z|+XX:YY)]